 Consider these:

-- Regression testing: It’s repetitive, time-consuming, and frequently breaks after UI or API changes.
+- Regression testing: It’s repetitive, time-consuming, and frequently breaks after UI or API changes, making it a prime use case for AI in QA automation.

 - Performance testing: Put it under high load, with hundreds of concurrent users across environments.